ajahne/blog/_drafts/2019-7-4-key-meetings-to-have-with-your-team.md

 - How people are doing under your managers
 - Are there any process/performance issues that are being "managed up", which you do not have insight to

 For skip level meetings you meet with the direct reports of your managers.
 The objectives and structure of this meeting is analogous to the weekly 1-1.

+**Agenda and topics:**
+- TBD

-**Frequency**: monthly, quarterly
+**Frequency:**: monthly, quarterly

-**Meeting Length**: 30-60 minutes
+**Meeting Length:** 30-60 minutes

+**Additional Resources:**
+- TBD

 ### Three month catch up
 For new hires and especially junior engineers starting their first job, I have introduced a "three month catchup".
 This meeting provides the opportunity to sit down with a new employee in a more focused session.
 A developer starting their first job may.